 Point-of-entry (POE) and point-of-use (POU) treatment systems can be used to provide compliant drinking water.
 For radium and gross alpha particle removal, these systems typically use small adsorption or reverse osmosis treatment units that are installed "under the sink" in the case of point-of-use, and where water enters a house or building in the case of point-of-entry.
-It should be noted that the POU treatment units would need to be more complex than units typically found in commercial retail outlets to meet regulatory requirements, making purchase and installation more expensive.
-Point-of-entry and point-of-use treatment units would be purchased and owned by the PWS.
+It should be noted that POU treatment units would need to be more complex than units typically found in commercial retail outlets in order to meet regulatory requirements, making purchase and installation more expensive.
+POE and POU treatment units would be purchased and owned by the PWS.
 These solutions are decentralized in nature, and require utility personnel entry into houses or at least onto private property for installation, maintenance, and testing.
-Due to the large number of treatment units that would be employed and would be largely out of the control of the PWS, it is very difficult to ensure 100 percent compliance.
-Prior to selection of a point-of-entry or point-of-use program for implementation, consultation with TCEQ would be required to address measurement and determination of level of compliance.
+Due to the large number of treatment units that would be employed and would be primarily out of the control of the PWS, it is very difficult to ensure 100 percent compliance.
+Prior to selection of a POE or POU program for implementation, consultation with TCEQ would be required to address measurement and determination of level of compliance.